 I studied for my Ph.D. in the History of Art Department at University College London (UCL), where I specialised in the theory and history of photography in the context of fine art, visual and material cultures.
 Prior to my appointment at DMU, I was Senior Lecturer in Photography and Photography Course Leader at the School of Art, Design and Architecture, the University of Huddersfield (2009-2013), Teaching Fellow History of Art at UCL (2007-2010), and Associate Lecturer Art History and Theory at Chelsea College of Art and Design, University of the Arts London (2006-2010).
 Earlier in my career I worked as a photojournalist, as well as a war photographer in the West Bank, the Gaza Strip, and in South Lebanon.
 I also practiced fine art photography and presented my work in a number of art galleries, including Tate Modern (one-day installation), Norwich Art Gallery, The Agency, the Institute of Contemporary Arts (ICA), Machida Municipal Print Museum (Tokyo), Kodeljevo Grad (Slovenia), and Gallery Infra (Sweden).
 Although I no longer practice photography in the context of fine art or reportage, I am still interested in the historical development of these practices, as well as in the theoretical frameworks that they generally generate in the broader field of photography studies.

-Outside of DMU, I am co-director of Ph: Photography Research Network, and a member of the Editorial Advisory Board for Photography & Culture (Taylor & Francis), Jewish Film & New Media (Wayne State University Press), The International Journal of the Image (Common Ground), and EP (Sternberg Press).
+Outside of DMU, I am a member of AHRC Peer Review College – Academic & International; co-director of Ph: Photography Research Network; and a member of the Editorial Advisory Board for Photography & Culture (Taylor & Francis), Jewish Film & New Media (Wayne State University Press), The International Journal of the Image (Common Ground), and EP (Sternberg Press).

 Consultancies and academic activities away of my university include: